velartrill/velartrill.github.io/orig/spirals/sparrowhawk/shopping.md

 "Thanks!"

 Wren launches herself in the direction of the changing rooms.
-I poke at some of the shirts on display.
+I poke at some of the tunics on display.
 They're not really my style.
 Nothing here would show off my abs at all.
 Or my tits, for that matter--

+I catch a whiff of a very distinctive perfume.

-"Ferret," I say out loud.
+"Ferret," I say out loud, putting back the tunic.
 "I thought I smelled something sleazy and dishonest in here."

 "Sparrowhawk!"
 The little man pokes his head past a rack, and grins at me.
 "I was wondering when you'd do me the courtesy."